Career Pathways in Arts and Communications: Exploring Options and Exceptions

 Healthcare careers focus on the diagnosis, treatment, and prevention of illness and injury:

-medical doctors who diagnose and treat illnesses and injuries. -
+- Physicians and surgeons medical doctors who diagnose and treat illnesses and injuries.

-healthcare professionals who provide patient care and support. -
+- Nurses healthcare professionals who provide patient care and support.

-experts who dispense medications and advise on their use. -
+- Pharmacists experts who dispense medications and advise on their use.

-specialists who perform laboratory tests to help diagnose and treat diseases. -
+- Medical technologists specialists who perform laboratory tests to help diagnose and treat diseases.

 While healthcare professionals need strong communication skills, their primary focus is on patient care instead than creative expression or media production, place them in the health science career cluster instead than arts and communications.